 Jerkasses, the Moral Myopic, and The Soulless tend to express this trope.
 When taken to its logical conclusion, it leads to It's All About Me.
 Often an integral part of Comedic Sociopathy.
 Sometimes characters with a Lack of Empathy have a Freudian Excuse up their sleeve.
 Sometimes, they just laugh and say Virtue Is Weakness as their justification.
 These characters often shrug off charges of their actions with But for Me, It Was Tuesday.

 Not to be confused with No Sympathy, which refers to characters who supposedly do have an ability to empathise, but completely fail to demonstrate it.
-Kids Are Cruel and Teens Are Monsters often have this trope, though these can be (partially) excused by the cognitive faculties required for empathy having had insufficient time to develop (the former moreso than the latter; anyone who's been around toddlers will tell you that they can be selfish little bastards).
+Kids Are Cruel, Teens Are Monsters and Adults Are Useless often have this trope, though these can be (partially) excused by the cognitive faculties required for empathy having had insufficient time to develop (the former moreso than the latter; anyone who's been around toddlers will tell you that they can be selfish little bastards).
 Subtrope of Hollywood Personality Disorders.

 Contrast with The Empath, who is able to empthaize with another due to feeling their emotions due to psychic powers, but may still be evil due to what that power can do.